lc6003/IT-HelpDesk-Simulation/README.md

 **Ticket Detail:** - User has requested to gain Admin rights and the ability to remote into his machine

 **Steps**
+- 1. Verify with the higher-ups that this user is allowed admin rights and the ability to remote
-- 1. Grant admin rights by going into computer management, under users & groups, select groups, and look for administrator, right click and select properties, and add the user as an admin
+- 2. Grant admin rights by going into computer management, under users & groups, select groups, and look for administrator, right click and select properties, and add the user as an admin
-- 2. Search advanced system settings and goto into the remote tab and enable remote connections to this computer
+- 3. Search advanced system settings and goto into the remote tab and enable remote connections to this computer

 <img width="991" height="709" alt="Screenshot#2" src="https://github.com/user-attachments/assets/9ddc1c03-1f92-4462-8953-01e7cfb4e72c" />